ksator/junos-automation-with-ansible/rollback/readme.md

 Module: junos_rollback
+Rollback the configuration of a device running Junos
 Documentation: http://junos-ansible-modules.readthedocs.io/
 Installation: Hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).
 To download it to the Ansible server, execute the command: